h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-07-28-SLAE_Assignment4.md

 #### Insertion Encoder in Python
 --------

-The execve-stack shellcode from the course material will be used as a reference for the shellcode in use, this shellcode will spawn a <code class="language-plaintext highlighter-rouge">/bin/sh</code> shell.
+The execve-stack shellcode from the course material will be used as a reference for the shellcode, the shellcode will spawn a <code class="language-plaintext highlighter-rouge">/bin/sh</code> shell.

 The following Python code will be used as a shellcode wrapper to generate the obfuscated shellcode from the original shellcode: